OctopusDeploy/docs/docs/administration/reporting.md

 ## Getting started {#Reporting-Gettingstarted}

 The fastest way to get started is to use our Excel spreadsheet template.
-The spreadsheet uses Pivot Tables and Pivot Charts to summarise the data.
+The spreadsheet uses Pivot Tables and Pivot Charts to summarize the data.
 You can use it as a starting point, and then modify or adapt it to suit your needs.

 First, **[download the template](/docs/attachments/octopusreport.xlsx)** and open it in Excel.
 The template fetches data from our public [Demo Octopus Server](https://demo.octopusdeploy.com).